All Episodes

 Hey, look what we did.

-Uh that doesn't take place.
+That doesn't take place.

-I I I think Bush thinks that that kind of behavior demeans the office.
+I think Bush thinks that that kind of behavior demeans the office.

 Making the complex understandable while having more fun than a human being should be allowed to have.

-All right, Dingy Harry's office has issued a statement in response to the release of the national intelligence estimate today.
+All right, Dingy Harry's office has issued a statement in response to the release of the National Intelligence Estimate today.

-The unclassified summary of the national intelligence estimate released today leads me to two conclusions, begins the statement of Dingy Harry.
+The unclassified summary of the National Intelligence Estimate released today leads me to two conclusions, begins the statement of Dingy Harry.

 And two, there is even greater urgency to the need to change course in Iraq.

-This is this is exactly what they do.
+This is exactly what they do.

 It doesn't matter what the NIE says.

-And in fact, Bush has made it worse.
+In fact, Bush has made it worse.

-And Bush hasn't done the main thing that Americans want him to do, and that's capture bin Laden and Zawahiri.
+And Bush hasn't done the main thing that Americans want him to do.

 I think the main thing Americans want is to not have to undergo another 9-11.